Lost-Outpost/sovngarde/GAMEPLAY.md

 - [Curators Companion](https://www.nexusmods.com/skyrimspecialedition/mods/38529) - The all in one Legacy of the Dragonborn companion!

+- [Relic Hunter- Guildmaster Start](https://www.nexusmods.com/skyrimspecialedition/mods/12253) - Begin your Legacy experience with a new Alternate Start Live Another Life option as Guild Master for the Explorer's Society!

 - [Quest and Reward Delay for Legacy of the Dragonborn](https://www.nexusmods.com/skyrimspecialedition/mods/44923) - Delays the various rewards and quests in Legacy of the Dragonborn to higher display count numbers.
-  > :video_game: This significantly delays the rewards and quests.
+  > :video_game: This significantly increases the requierd display count numbers.
 For example, the "Shattered Legacy" quest will not start until you have 1200 items on display in the museum, compared to the unmodified default of 550 items.
 This enhances the pacing and epic feel of the LotD quests.
+On the other hand, Septimus includes a tremendous amount of LotD display items so the overall pacing feels right.

 ## User Interface and Camera

 Septimus includes a minimalistic and modern UI, featuring:

-- [Better 3rd Person Selection](https://www.nexusmods.com/skyrimspecialedition/mods/64339) - Rewrites Skyrim's crosshair selection to work more like true 3rd person RPGs

 - [Dear Diary](https://www.nexusmods.com/skyrimspecialedition/mods/23010) - Replacer for SkyUI interface in a paper style

   > :ledger: Also see the optional [Dear Diary Dark Mode](https://www.nexusmods.com/skyrimspecialedition/mods/60837), which is looks great but does not support widescreen

-- [Detection Meter](https://www.nexusmods.com/skyrimspecialedition/mods/63057) - Adds Ubisoft style detection meters for stealth

 - [Dynamic Things Alternative](https://www.nexusmods.com/skyrimspecialedition/mods/49250) - Interact with previously static items like archery targets, crates, mammoth skulls, taproots, and more